smokeyblues/Making-things-see/README.md

 # Making-things-see
-I am going through Greg Borenstein's book, "Making Things See" and made some alterations to examples.
+I am going through Greg Borenstein's book, "Making Things See" and saving scripts here. the book is kind of old and some of the libraries referenced either don't exist anymore or are really hard to find so I have had to modify the samples to work with processing 3.